6thfdwp/learning-thoughts/notes/Tooling.md

 The public seems unaffected: `app.use(express.static('public'))`, though app.js is in `server/src`

 • express route matches, import component in server
-• `renderToString(<RootComp />)` produces the whole markup and get sent to client
+• `renderToString(<StaitcRouter path=''><SharedApp /><StaitcRouter>)` produces the whole markup and get sent to client
-• Client also download bundled js and directly render the initial markup with `hyrate(<RootComp />)`
+• Client also download bundled js and directly render the initial markup with `hyrate(<BrowserRouter><SharedApp /></BrowserRouter>)`
 • Browser execute the bundled js and React again take over where server left off, specifically just bind event listener, but not re-render whole app
+NOTE:
+SharedApp mount routes from same route config, in server wrapped in StaitcRouter, where path matches actually happens.
+From express point of view, we only have one route

 The dev flow is like:
 webpack -w server config -> ~~run nodemon server.bundle (need & for parallel)~~ -> StartServerPlugin to run bundled server code -> start webpack-dev-server (another webpack -w) on 9000 for client bundle (avoid conflict with webpack server watch),

-1. A single console with one command (npm run dev) to start dev
-2. client hot load, server watch and actual express web server

 **Plugins config**